janusqa/DjangoStore/README.md

 - next as in c# we have to add our "classlib" aka app to the "solution" aka project. open settings.py in main project folder, scroll to "INSTALLED_APPS", and add the foldername for your app to the existing list of apps there.
 - Each app can have its own templates/<[app_name]> folder to host templates specific to it
 - Now create a urls.py inside the posts app dir that will be used to link up the templates for this app and make them accessible via views.py
+- !!!IMPORTANT!!!! when seting your routs in the path params in urls.py ALWAYS USE A TRAILING SLASH!!!! eg. path("new-post/", views.new_post, name="new-post") AND NOT path("new-post", views.say_hello, name="hello"),
 - Will need to connect this back up in the urls.py of the main project.
 It's somewhat like node js router/controller patter

 ### DB Migrations